RomiGilat/EJCR_ECEN360_FinalProject/README.md

    Repo name: EJCR_ECEN360_FinalPRoject

 5. Build the Docker image.
-   docker build -t notebook_EJRC.ipynb:1.1 .
+   docker build -t final_project_ejrc:0.0.1 .

 6. Run the Docker Container
-   docker run -it --rm p <host_port>
+   docker run -v <your computer pathway>/:/home/notebooks -p 8888:8888 --name final_project final_project_ejrc:0.0.1

+   make sure when writing your computer pathways slashes are '/' NOT '\' if 8888:8888 is already in use, use 8889:8888

+5. enter localhost:8888 to your browser

+   Voila!

 ## Project Description